patrickboston/isc-deploy-tool/README.md

         "%%AD_IQSERVICE_PORT%%": "888888",
     }
 ```
+- `export-config.js` - Contains import configuration items that pertain to the export process, particularly it holds `omitProperties` which has all of the JSON properties that should be omitted from objects such as `id` references, created/modified timestamps, rule `id` references, etc. Additional entries can be added/remove as needed per implementation requirements, but the standard set provided is meant to make objects repository-oriented
 - `export-ignore.js` - Contains an array of specific objects to ignore (not write to local config directory) when performing an export.
 Each entry must be in this specific format: `OBJECT_TYPE:Object Name`.
 If a file exists in your local `./config` directory and is then later added to this file, it will be deleted on the next export run See examples below:
 ```js
 export default